andyatkinson/rideshare/docs/workshop/7_macro_overview_part_2.md

 Follow the commands to copy down `postgresql.conf`.

-Edit the file setting `wal_level = "logical"` and save your changes.
-The scripts will copy the file back.
+Edit the settings `wal_level = logical` and save the changes.
+The script copies postgresql.conf to db01.

-Run the command again:
+Run the command again to do that:

 ```sh
 sh reset_docker_instances.sh
 ```

 Let's walk through the highlights:
-- Replaced config file changes on db01
+- Replaced postgresql.conf config file on db01
 - Created replication slot on primary db01
-- Created user `replication_user` on db01 with a unique password, and permissions
+- Created `replication_user` user on db01 with a unique password and permissions
-- Created `pg_hba.conf` on db01
+- Created `pg_hba.conf` on db01 to allow access
-- Placed password in the `.pgpass` and copied to db01, to run commands as `replication_user`
+- Placed password in `.pgpass` and copied to db01 and db02 for `replication_user`
 - Restarted db01

 Check logs on db02: